ShaowuYang/idSLAM/README.md

 idSLAM (InDoorSLAM)
 ======

 A SLAM system using multiple Kinects for indoor applications.
-It modifies the PTAM [4] (http://www.robots.ox.ac.uk/~gk/PTAM/) system to be able to integrate measurements from multiple Kinects.
-Furthermore an efficient back-end for loop closing is implemented to form a full SLAM system, integrated with the above midfied PTAM system.
+It extends the PTAM system (http://www.robots.ox.ac.uk/~gk/PTAM/) as described in [4] to be able to integrate measurements from multiple Kinects.
+Furthermore an efficient back-end for loop closing is implemented to form a full SLAM system.
+More robust performance is achieved using our multi-kinect setup.

-This work is an extension to previous work described in [1, 2, 3].
+This work is based on the previous work described in [1, 2, 3].

 [1]	Shaowu Yang, Sebastian A. Scherer, and Andreas Zell.
 Robust onboard visual SLAM for autonomous MAVs.
     In 2014 International Conference on Intelligent Autonomous Systems (IAS-13), Padova, Italy, July 2014.